chiafu2018/AI-Generate-Music/README.md

 You can check this websites for details: https://reurl.cc/Eopo2k

-If you want to download youtube music online, you should pay attention for the following details !!
+If you want to download youtube music online, you should pay attention to the following details!!
-Some libraries you need to pay attention:
+Some libraries details you need to notice:
 pip install youtube2midi
 pip uninstall youtube-dl    #The latest version can't be used !!
 pip install youtube-dl==2020.12.9   #Please download this version !!